 This research programme will investigate the human, animal and pasture response to milking three times in two days (3-in-2).
 The project, Flexible Milking for Healthier People and Cows, started in July 2019 and will run for three years.

 - Farmers and advisers have the confidence to adopt, optimise, and support the use of 3-in-2 milking.

 - Enhanced wellbeing (less hours spent working on farm and greater flexibility).

 - Increased economic sustainability of farming businesses using 3-in-2 milking (through people and cow health).

-The first year of the study will focus on learning from farmers already using 3-in-2 strategically.
-This will help guide development of resources and information.
-A farmlet trial will also be set up at Lincoln University Research Farm.
-Four milking frequency scenarios will be tested:
+The first year of the study focused on learning from farmers already using 3-in-2 strategically to help guide development of resources and information.

 - Full season twice-a-day (TAD) (the baseline for comparison, i.e. 'control' scenario).

 - will be managed independently, using the same set of decision rules

 - consists of 11 paddocks of 0.75 ha and 29 cows, resulting in a stocking rate of 3.5 cows/ha (estimated comparative stocking rate of 81)

 - will receive 150-180 kg N/ha, applied over 7 applications.